Chen Bijun

 Chen Bijun (陳璧君, 5 November 1891 – 17 June 1959) was a Chinese politician.
 She was the acting head of the Canton (Guangzhou) government for four months in 1944–1945.

 Life

-She was the daughter of the Chinese millionaire Chen Gengji and Wei Yuelang and was raised in Penang in British Malaya.
-In 1907, she became a member of the Tongmenghui.
-In 1909, she moved to Japan to study, and became a member of the Tongmenghui revolutionary group which attempted to assassinate Prince Chun in 1910.
-In 1912, she married Wang Jingwei.
+She was the daughter of the Chinese millionaire Chen Gengji and his second wife Wei Yuelang and was raised in Penang in British Malaya.
+Cheng Gengji had many children, and the household was boisterous and prosperous.
+Chen Bijun was regarding by her family members as a strong-willed child.
+Like Chen Gengji's other children, Chen Bijun received home schooling in traditional Chinese learning before attending Catholic boarding schools for an English-style education.

+In 1909, she moved to Japan on the pretext of furthering her studies and formally became a member of the Tongmenghui revolutionary group.
+Her father was a royalist and unaware of her political activities; Chen Bijun's mother funded her activism.

+She was introduced to Wang Jingwei through a local Tongmenghui leader.
+Chen broke off her engagement to a cousin and went with Wang to Singapore to meet Sun Yat-sen. They become betrothed and held an informal wedding days before the failed assassination plot by Wang and other Tongmenghui members against Prince Chun.
+Wang's arrest followed two weeks after the failed attempt.
+He was released from prison in 1911 as part of the amnesty for political prisoners following the Wuchang uprising.

+Chen and Wang formally married in 1912.
+They ultimately had six children together.

-She joined the Kuomintang (KMT) with him.
+Chen joined the Kuomintang (KMT) with Wang.
 In 1924, she was one of only three women delegates of the KMT national congress along with He Xiangning and Tang Yungong, and elected a member of the KMT Central Supervisory Committee.
 During the 1936 kidnapping of Chiang Kai-shek, the Xi'an Incident, she unsuccessfully attempted to have her spouse depose Chiang Kai-shek in a coup.